-Children Who Are Looked After or Previously Looked After
+Children Who Are in Care or Were Previously in Care and Now Adopted

-11.1 In the event of an abundance of applications, looked after children or previously looked after children are given highest priority.

-11.2 In such circumstance confirmation must be sought from the last local authority that placed the child in care.

-11.3 To be considered as 'looked after or previously looked after', Brookside does not stipulate a minimum length of time the child is or has been in care.
+- 11.1 Children in the care of a Local Authority and those children who were previously looked after children, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order) are considered under high priority in Leicestershire. - 11.2 In such circumstance confirmation must be sought from the last local authority that placed the child in care. - 11.3 To be considered as 'in care or previously in care', Brookside does not stipulate a minimum length of time the child is or has been in care.